This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Canada.

-The provincial arbitration statutes, and the federal Commercial Arbitration Code, in Canada do not expressly provide for emergency arbitrator relief.
-Parties, however, may agree to emergency arbitrator relief through rules of various institutions operating in Canada.
+Most of the provincial arbitration statutes, and the federal Commercial Arbitration Code, in Canada do not expressly provide for emergency arbitrator relief.
+British Columbia is an exception.
+Parties may agree to emergency arbitrator relief through rules of various institutions operating in Canada.
 Statistics are not available for how frequently this relief is used but courts in Canada are supportive of this relief.

 Are there arbitral laws or arbitration institutional rules in your country providing for simplified or expedited procedures for claims under a certain value?
 Are they often used?

 Yes, some of the arbitration institutional rules provide for simplified or expedited procedures that are not mandatory and do not apply automatically but parties can agree to those procedures (for example, see ADR Institute of Canada’s Arbitration Rules).
 Other arbitration institutional rules provide for simplified or expedited procedures for claims under a certain value.
 For example, under International Centre for Dispute Resolution Canada’s Arbitration Rules, expedited procedure applies if no party’s claim exceeds US$250,000 and a dispute is to be resolved by written submissions if no party’s claim exceeds US$100,000.
 VanIAC has a similar procedure, and provides flat-fee arrangements for the arbitrator’s time for disputes that are less than CAD$250,000.